hpaluch/PIC16F1579-LM35-Temp/README.md

 - [PICDEM DM163045][DM163045] development board (you can use any PIC board that supports 20 pin [PIC16F1579][PIC16F1579]).
-I have one that is now 10 years old and I stil like it - there is everything I need to work with 8-bit PIC MCUs.
+I have one that is now 10 years old and I still like it - there is everything I need to work with 8-bit PIC MCUs.

 Additional parts (not included with PICDEM):
+- Power supply 9V (or 9V battery) to power PICDEM board and its LM317 Voltage regulator.
+  - ensure that output from LM317 regulator is just 5V.
 - [PIC16F1579][PIC16F1579]
 - [LM35][LM35] Temperature-to-Voltage sensor
 - [USB Console Cable #954][cable954] - or any other usable USB to UART adapter.